 Violas and violins are similar, and figuring out which is which (let alone which one to play) can create headaches.
 Is one easier to play?
 Are they not just the same thing?
-No – and luckily, we’re here to help and give you some handy hints while you play “Spot the Difference: String Edition”!
+No – and luckily, we’re here to help with our viola vs. violin guide and give you some handy hints while you play “Spot the Difference: String Edition”!

 In a nutshell, what are the differences between viola and violin?
 Here’s the simple answer.